Can I meet with an admissions advisor over the phone, by email or over Zoom.us?

 You will have official academic records at every school where you have attempted credits, and UW Bothell requires that you submit an official transcript from each school.
 To submit transcripts, contact the Registrar’s Office at each school as soon as possible to request your official transcripts be sent to UW Bothell.
 All transcripts must be sent to our office:

 Paper transcripts must remain sealed in the original envelope as issued by the school, that we can verify has not been opened or tampered with (usually with the school’s unbroken sticker or stamp over the seal).
 Electronic transcripts may be sent directly to UW Bothell by the issuing school.
 We accept transcripts emailed or faxed directly from the school as long as we can verify that they were sent by a school official.

 When should I request my official transcripts?

-Your admissions application will not be reviewed until all official transcripts and required documents have been received.
+For transfer admissions: Your admissions application will not be reviewed until all official transcripts and required documents have been received.
 You do not need to wait until you have received or sent all official transcripts to UW Bothell to submit your online application.
 The Admissions Office will match your transcripts with your online application when received.
 If you attend(ed) a Washington State Community College, please have your transcript(s) sent directly from the community college electronically or faxed.

 How do I send my transcripts through the National Student Clearinghouse?